 Whew, that’s enough for this week.
 Thanks to all of you who are following our blog and think we have something interesting to say.
 We just want to inform and educate our friends – knowledge is power.
 The more power we have as consumers, the less likely we are to be taken advantage of by the big bad guys.

-Look no further than 1st Aide Restoration for all your water, fire, storm, mold damage and carpet cleaning needs.
+Look no further than 1st Aide Restoration for all your water, fire, storm, mold mitigation and carpet cleaning needs.
+We respond 24/7/365 in the Greensboro NC area.

 We accept Visa, Mastercard, American Express and Discover for your deductible.